Kahului, Hawaii

-Kahului (/haw/) is an unincorporated community and a census-designated place (CDP) in Maui County in the U.S. state of Hawaii.
+Kahului (/haw/) is an unincorporated community and a census-designated place in Maui County in the U.S. state of Hawaii.
 It hosts the county's main airport (Kahului Airport), a deep-draft harbor, light industrial areas, and commercial shopping centers.
 The population was 28,219 at the 2020 census.
 Kahului is part of the Kahului-Wailuku-Lahaina Metropolitan Statistical Area which comprises all of Maui County, including nearby Wailuku and the West Maui town of Lahaina.

-The retail center for Maui County residents, Kahului has several malls and major stores, including department stores in the Queen Kaahumanu Center.
+Kahului is a retail center for Maui County and contains several shopping centers, including the Queen Kaahumanu Center.
 Attractions in Kahului include the Alexander & Baldwin Sugar Museum, Kanaha Pond State Wildlife Sanctuary, Kanaha Beach County Park, and the Maui Arts and Cultural Center.